 - A student must submit all official college transcripts from all colleges that the student previously attended.

 - A student must submit any other paperwork needed to complete the financial aid file.

 NOTE: Students selected for verification by the Department of Education will also be required to submit an Institutional Verification Form (IVF) to the Financial Aid Office.
 These verification documents may be obtained from the Howard College Verification Portal or the Financial Aid Office.
-Depending on the verification file, additional documentation may be required to determine eligibility, such as a signed copy of the family’s (student and spouse for independent students; student and parents if dependent) most recent federal income tax return or a IRS Tax Return Transcript.
+Depending on the verification file, additional documentation may be required to determine eligibility, such as a signed copy of the family’s (student and spouse for independent students; student and parents if dependent) federal income tax return or a IRS Tax Return Transcript.
 A non-filing letter from the Internal Revenue Service (IRS) will be required for each parent of a dependent student who did not file a tax return, and for independent students if the spouse and/or student did not file a return.
 However, if the individual is unable to obtain non-filing letter from the IRS or other tax authorities and based upon the institution’s determination, it has no reason to question the student’s or family’s good-faith effort to obtain the required documentation the institution may accept a signed statement certifying that the individual attempted to obtain the non-filing letter from the IRS or other tax authorities and was unable to obtain the required documentation; and has not filed and is not required to file an income tax return.

 Ability to Benefit Alternative